What We Hold: Youth Voices on Roots and What Matters Most

 The powerful, engaged, activist artists we have rallied for this exhibition do important work, and we can help to improve the country for everyone if we pay attention and follow their lead.

 The American queer community has made dramatic progress in visibility and in the exercise of social and political power in recent years.
 But really, it is not so much a singular queer community, but a diverse and complex array of multiple queer communities.
-Visualizing Queerness: Seven Contemporary Artists features works by Ana Benaroya, Zen Browne, Tinker Coalescing, Machine Dazzle, Sara Lautman, André Singleton and King Texas.
+Visualizing Queerness: Seven Contemporary Artists features works by Ana Benaroya, Zen Browne, Tinker Coalescing, Machine Dazzle, Sara Lautman, André Singleton and Texas Isaiah.
 Curated by PJ Gubatina Policarpio and Beck Feibelman.

 Art has always been one of the most vital ways in which these communities have communicated to themselves, to each other, and to the outside world.
 This exhibition brings together work by seven queer artists—including the performance by André Singleton at the opening reception—who seek to represent themselves and their circles with a combination of respect, wit, dignity, defiance, and glamour.